Nomeansno: Early years as two-piece and Mama (1979–1982)

-With Andy Kerr, You Kill Me, Small Parts Isolated and Destroyed (1983–1989)
+You Kill Me and Small Parts Isolated and Destroyed (1983–1989)

 The Infamous Scientists disbanded in 1983, and their guitarist and vocalist Andy Kerr joined Nomeansno several months later.
-Kerr brought a distinct hardcore punk edge to Nomeansno's sound, creating a buzz-saw guitar tone by playing through a Fender Bassman amplifier and a P.A. speaker.
-Nomeansno became a fixture in the British Columbia punk scene despite playing music that did not always conform to punk rock standards.
-The You Kill Me EP in 1985 on the Undergrowth Records imprint exhibited their experimental sound on dark and ponderous songs like "Body Bag" and a cover of "Manic Depression" by Jimi Hendrix.
-The three also began performing Ramones covers and more traditional punk music as The Hanson Brothers, a side project that would later receive more of their attention.
+Initially a guest and later full member, Kerr played with a buzz-saw guitar tone via a Fender Bassman amplifier and P.A. speaker.
+Nomeansno became a fixture in the British Columbia punk scene despite not conforming to the punk sound.
+The You Kill Me EP in 1985 on Undergrowth Records contained experimental songs like "Body Bag" and a cover of "Manic Depression" by Jimi Hendrix.
+The three also began performing Ramones covers and more traditional punk music as the Hanson Brothers, a side project that would later receive more attention.

-Issued initially by the Montreal punk label Psyche Industry, the band released Sex Mad, their second LP and first with Kerr.
+Issued initially by Montreal's Psyche Industry label, the band released Sex Mad, their second LP and first with Kerr.
 The album further expanded the band's experimental and progressive punk sound, yielding the single "Dad".
 The song was a minor college radio hit, which AllMusic reviewer Adam Bregman called "a bit chilling, even though it's spit out at slam-pit's pace".
 Kerr, the song's lead vocalist, increasingly became responsible for lead vocals as Rob Wright suffered from nodules on his vocal cords.

-They soon signed with the seminal punk rock label Alternative Tentacles, run by Jello Biafra of the Dead Kennedys.
-This, along with frequent touring in North America and Europe, helped the band to garner a larger audience.
+They signed with seminal punk label Alternative Tentacles, run by Jello Biafra of the Dead Kennedys.
+This, along with frequent touring in North America and Europe, helped the band gain a larger audience.
 In 1988, the group issued two releases recorded with producer Cecil English: The Day Everything Became Nothing EP and the Small Parts Isolated and Destroyed album.
 Alternative Tentacles compiled the two together on a single CD, The Day Everything Became Isolated and Destroyed.
 AllMusic reviewer Sean Carruthers called the experimental recordings "less aggressive" than, but nonetheless worthy of, the band's previous efforts.